Exabyte-io/documentation/docs/tutorials/dft/addons/kpt-convergence.md

 At the end of the insertion of the k-point convergence Add-on to the Total Energy Workflow, the user can scroll down to view the extra [units](../../../workflows/components/units.md) which have been added for convergence purposes, which are primarily of [Logical type](../../../workflows/components/units.md#unit-types).
 The objective of such units is to set up the parameters necessary to progressively increase [k-point density](../../../models/auxiliary-concepts/reciprocal-space/sampling.md), and consequently check the corresponding evolution of the total energy difference throughout the study to ensure a sufficiently accurate final convergence.

-## Examine Unit Input Files
+## Examine Input Files

-The user can now try to open the main VASP [Execution Unit](../../../workflows/components/units.md#execution) by clicking it.
+Readers can open the main [Execution Unit](../../../workflows/components/units.md#execution) "vasp" by clicking it.
 The contents of the input files used for the convergence study within the VASP calculation can in this way be inspected, towards the bottom of the [unit editor interface](../../../workflow-designer/unit-editor.md#unit-input-templates).

-The user should be able to notice some differences in the formatting of the KPOINTS file, compared to the more conventional cases.
-This file should not be edited, since the text is modified to contain [templating expressions](../../../workflows/templating/overview.md) (eg. `{{PARAMETER}}`) that are necessary for the workflow to function correctly.
+Users should be able to notice some differences in the formatting of the KPOINTS file, compared to the more conventional cases.
+This file should not normally be edited, or should be edited with caution, since the text is modified to contain [templating expressions](../../../workflows/templating/overview.md) (eg. `{{PARAMETER}}`) that are necessary for the workflow to function correctly.

 ## Submit Job

 Before [submitting](../../../jobs/actions/run.md) the [Job](../../../jobs/overview.md), the user should click on the ["Compute" tab](../../../jobs-designer/compute-tab.md) of [Job Designer](../../../jobs-designer/overview.md) and inspect the [compute parameters](../../../infrastructure/compute/parameters.md) included therein.
-Silicon is a small structure, so four CPUs and one minute of calculation runtime should be sufficient.
+Silicon is a small structure, so four cores and a few minutes of calculation runtime should be sufficient.

 ## Examine Results